Unity-Technologies/ml-agents/docs/Making-a-New-Unity-Environment.md

 In this simple scenario, we don't need the Academy object do do anything special.
 If we wanted to change the environment, for example change the size of the floor or add or remove agents or other objects before or during the simulation, we could implement the appropriate methods in the Academy.
 Instead, we will have the Agent do all the work of resetting itself and the target when it succeeds or falls trying.

+**Initialization and Resetting the Agent**

-When agent reaches its target, it marks itself done and its agent reset function moves the target to a random location.
+When the agent reaches its target, it marks itself done and its agent reset function moves the target to a random location.
 In addition, if the agent rolls off the platform, the reset function puts it back onto the floor.

 To move the target GameObject, we need a reference to its Transform (which stores a GameObject's position, orientation and scale in the 3D world).
 To get this reference, add a public field of type `Transform` to the RollerAgent class.
 Public fields of a component in Unity get displayed in the Inspector window, allowing you to choose which GameObject to use as the target in the Unity Editor.
 Our `AgentReset()` function looks like: